Home » Baking Recipes » Biscuits » Grasmere Ginger Shortbread: A Fiery, Crumbly, Chewy Delight

 Oatmeal is the secret ingredient here and I reckon it’s this, more than anything else, that gives a somewhat authentic air.

 I added quite a bit more ginger to the recipe and used fine demerara sugar instead of light muscovado.
+Perhaps not surprisingly, I also used some wholemeal spelt flour.
 The result, whilst not quite the real deal, wasn’t too far off either and it was really very pleasing – well worth making again in fact.
-It had a good gingery flavour with a firm slightly sticky crumbly texture.
+It has a good gingery flavour with a firm slightly sticky crumbly texture.

 On trying a piece, CT remarked “never mind Kendal mint cake, this will get you up a few mountains”.